codehub-kirans/team-health-check/README.md

 # Team Health Check

-A team (squad) health check application to help build team awareness perspective.
+A team (squad) health check application to help build team awareness and perspective.

 ## Running the application locally